tmedwards/sugarcube-2/docs/api/api-engine.md

 #### Example:

 ```
-Engine.go(2)   → Fast forwards the full history by two moments—i.e. redoes the moments
+Engine.go(2)   → Fast forwards the full history by two moments—i.e., redoes the moments
-Engine.go(-4)  → Rewinds the full history by four moments—i.e. undoes the moments
+Engine.go(-4)  → Rewinds the full history by four moments—i.e., undoes the moments
 ```

 <!-- *********************************************************************** -->